KazChe/modus-intelligent-api/BLOG.md

 If you are not familiar with WebAsselbly (Wasm), you can spend 30 seconds by reviewing the very very high level concepts in this article [WebAssembly 101: Bridging the Gap Between Web and Machine](https://kamc.hashnode.dev/webassembly-101-bridging-the-gap-between-web-and-machine)

-Modus can help the developers leverage using Wasm as their runtime and at the same time abstracting much of the complexiity.
+Note that, Modus can help the developers leverage using Wasm as their runtime without needing to understand WebAssembly's internals.
+Just write your code in Go or AssemblyScript and Modu will take of the rest.
 Developers can reap the benefits of Wasm's sandbox execution, protability, performance and language agnosticism.
-Should be note that only Go and AssemblyScript are available for now, but word is others are in the works.
+Should be noteed that only Go and AssemblyScript are available for now, but word is others are in the works.

 Looking into their GitHub repository: